Why is Machine Safeguarding Necessary For Your Workplace?

 OSHA states that one or more methods of machine safeguarding must be used to protect operators and other employees from hazards, including those created by point of operation, nip points, rotating parts, flying chips and sparks.

-Machine safeguarding is a legal requirement because it reduces the likelihood of accidents occuring as a result of mechanical failure, human error, electrical failure or poor design.
+Machine safeguarding is a legal requirement because it reduces the likelihood of accidents occurring as a result of mechanical failure, human error, electrical failure or poor design.

 Reducing Liability Costs With Machine Safeguarding

-A worker involved in a serious workplace accident can be a nightmare easily avoided with machine safeguarding.
+Having a workplace accident/incident can be a nightmare easily avoided with machine safeguarding.

 Direct liability costs can include